 How to Get a Pension Plan

 Unlike other different types of retirement plans, such as IRAs and Roth IRAs, an investor who wants to save for retirement can’t just go out and invest in a pension.
-Like 401(k)s, pensions have to be offered by an employer.
+Like 401(k)s, pensions need to be offered by an employer.

 How Pension Plans Differ from Other Retirement Plans